Select Committee on Deliberate Online Falsehoods: Background

 On 3 April 2017, Minister of Law and Home Affairs K Shanmugam called for a review of existing laws to combat fake news.
 He cited the websites The Real Singapore which published an article claiming that a commotion between Thaipusam participants and the police was sparked by complaints from a Filipino family, the States Times Review which mocked former President S. R. Nathan with an article claiming near-zero turnout for his funeral, and All Singapore Stuff which reported eye-witness account of a collapsed HDB roof at Punggol Waterway Terraces which fooled the police and civil defence to investigate.

 The Minister claimed that fake news, when not debunked, can quickly cause harm to Singaporeans, panic to public, waste emergency resources, and damage reputations of businesses and people.
 He also claimed that nasty people seek to profit from fake news and that foreign agencies and foreign governments seek to destabilise the government through fake news.

 During his keynote speech at "Keep It Real: Truth And Trust In The Media" conference on 19 June 2017, Shanmugam said the government has to maintain a strong climate of trust, and be able to counter misinformation spread online.
 He cited a recent government survey that supported his notion for stronger laws to combat fake news.

 Shanmugam claimed that Singapore has been "particularly vulnerable" to foreign influences via fake news.
 "If the distrust becomes deep-rooted, people will have serious doubts about the institutions, about leadership, about governance," he said.

 On 5 January 2018, the Ministry of Communications and Information (MCI) and Ministry of Law (MinLaw) published a Green Paper titled "Deliberate Online Falsehoods" detailing the need to establish a Select Committee to examine fake news threat in Singapore.
 On 10 January 2018, 80 MPs present voted unanimously in Parliament to appoint a Select Committee of eight PAP MPs, one opposition MP and one NMP to study and report on the problem of deliberate online falsehoods and recommend strategies to deal with them.

+Written representations

+164 written representations were submitted to the Select Committee over a seven-week period which ended on 7 March 2018.
+Among those who made submissions were media organisations, technology companies, foreign and local academics and experts, commentators, as well as members of the public.

+In its written representation, Facebook "do[es] not believe that legislation is the best approach" and that "Singapore already has a variety of existing laws and regulations which address hate speech, defamation and the spreading of false news".